Learning to Aggregate Multi-Scale Context for Instance Segmentation in Remote Sensing Images

 \subsection{Visualizations}

+We also provide some visualizations to conduct an in-depth study on the significance and effectiveness of our method.

-To demonstrate the effectiveness of SCP, we visualize the context aggregation weights in GCNet \cite{cao2020global} and SCP in Fig.~\ref{fig:7}.
+\textbf{Context Aggregation Weights:} To demonstrate the effectiveness and significance of SCP, we visualize the context aggregation weights in GCNet \cite{cao2023global} and SCP in Fig.~\ref{fig:7}.
 Each row represents the weights of all classes that be aggregated into each class.
-The sizes and color depths of circles denote the weights in GCNet and SCP respectively.
-From the visualization, we may observe that our method tends to aggregate global spatial context from objects with the same category.
-Some similar (e.g. plane and helicopter) or semantically related (e.g. ship and harbor) categories can also help each other during training.
-Compared with our method, GCNet does not focus much on similar or semantically related objects, leading to information confounding when aggregating features globally in images.
+The sizes and color depths of circles denote the weights in GCNet and SCP, respectively.
+Larger circles or darker colors indicate higher weights.
+From the visualization, we can observe that our method tends to aggregate global spatial context from objects with the same category.
+Some similar (\eg \textit{plane} and \textit{helicopter}) or semantically related (\eg \textit{ship} and \textit{harbor}) categories can also help each other during training.
+For example, SCP tends to aggregate the information of \textit{small vehicle} to \textit{large vehicle}, since they are semantically similar objects, while GCNet simple fuse \textit{plane} into \textit{large vehicle} as global context is often dominated by large objects.
+Compared with our method, GCNet does not focus much on similar or semantically related objects, leading to information confounding when aggregating features.

-Fig.~\ref{fig:8} shows qualitative results on iSAID, DIOR, and HRSID datasets.
-Each image patch is visualized by its feature aggregation weights in SCP and the final object detection or instance segmentation results.
-The results indicate that in most cases, our method focuses more on areas that contain objects, and aggregates them into regions with poor features.
+\textbf{Model Predictions and Attention Maps:} Fig.~\ref{fig:8} shows some qualitative results on iSAID, DIOR, and HRSID datasets.
+Each image patch is visualized by its feature aggregation weights in SCP (top) and the final object detection or instance segmentation results (bottom).
+The feature aggregation weights indicate that our method focuses more on areas that contain objects rather than pure background, and aggregates them into regions with poor features.